Patrick Rose: Political career

+Texas House of Representatives

 In November 2002, after campaigning while still in law school, Rose defeated the Republican incumbent, Rick Green, to win election to the Texas House of Representatives from District 45; his margin of victory was less than 1 percent of all votes cast.
 Paul Stekler's 2004 PBS film Last Man Standing: Politics Texas Style for the POV series chronicles Rose's campaign and contrasts it with that year's Texas governor's race.
+At the time of his election, Rose was the youngest member of the Texas House at 24.

 In his freshman term, Rose supported the tort reform bill pursued by Governor Rick Perry and other Republicans, putting forward an amendment requiring a reduction in the price of malpractice insurance for physicians, but also participated in the Democratic withdrawal to Ardmore, Oklahoma to prevent legislative approval of the Republicans' plan for 2003 Texas redistricting.
 After his freshman Session, Rose received the distinguished "Rookie of the Year" designation from Texas Monthly Magazine.

-Rose was reelected for three further terms, in 2004, 2006, and 2008.
+Rose was re-elected for three further terms, in 2004, 2006, and 2008.
 He was named to the chairmanship of the House Human Services Committee for the 2007-2008 biennium after supporting Republican Tom Craddick for election to a third term as Speaker, and was reappointed as chair of the Human Services Committee for the 2009-2010 session by Speaker Joe Straus.

 In 2010, he was defeated for re-election by Republican Jason Isaac.

 Elections

+2002

 In 2002, Rose defeated incumbent Republican State Representative Rick Green, by a margin of 48.81% to 47.93%, with 3.24% going to Green Party candidate John D. Schmidt.

+2004

 In 2004, Rose defeated Republican challenger Alan Askew by a much more comfortable margin of 54.56% to 45.43%.

+2006

 In 2006, Rose defeated Republican challenger Jim Neuhaus by a large margin of 60.12% to 35.83% with 4.04% going to Libertarian candidate Tom Gleinser.

+2008

 In 2008, Rose defeated Republican challenger Matt Young by a large margin of 59.30% to 37.43% with 3.25% going to Libertarian Tom Gleinser.

+2010

 In 2010, Rose was defeated by Republican challenger Jason Isaac by a total of 46.09% to 53.90%.

 Later career

 Rose founded Corridor Title in October 2010.
-Dedicating himself full-time to Corridor Title's success, the company has grown into the Austin-San Antonio Region, with over 80 employees and offices currently located in Austin, Dripping Springs, Georgetown, Lockhart, New Braunfels and San Marcos.
+Dedicating himself full-time to Corridor Title's success, the company has grown into the Austin-San Antonio Region, with over 90 employees and offices currently located in Austin, Dripping Springs, Georgetown, Lockhart, New Braunfels, Houston and San Marcos.